What Everyone Gets Wrong About How Protein Affects Blood Sugar Balance

 In order to manage your blood sugar, it is essential to not overdo it on protein

 One common criticism that vegan diets in particular get is centered around protein: Is it possible to get all of your protein while being completely plant-based?
 In reality, you actually need less protein than you think.
 In order to manage your blood sugar, it is essential to not overdo it on protein.
 Your body is incredibly smart, and when you starve it of glucose, it uses the process of gluconeogenesis to turn your protein intake into glucose for energy.
 But when you limit your protein, your body is able to use fat for fuel instead.
 You should be aiming for around 0.5 to 1 gram of protein per pound of lean body weight—the amount of weight on your body that isn't fat—per day.
-But not all protein is created equally.
+But not all protein is created equal.

 The main issue when it comes to protein is about the specific kind more than the quantity.
 When you eat protein, it is broken down by your body into amino acids.
 Your body needs amino acids to function optimally.
 There are a total of 20 amino acids that your body needs; however, only nine are considered essential: